Sardinia: History

-Sardinia has been inhabited by humans since the end of the Paleolithic era, around 20–10,000 years ago.
-The island's most notable civilization is the indigenous Nuragic, which flourished from the 18th century BC to either 238 BC or the 2nd century AD in some parts of the island, and to the 6th century AD in that part of the island known as Barbagia.
+Sardinia has been inhabited by humans since the end of the Paleolithic, around 20–10,000 years ago.
+The island's most notable historic culture is the Nuragic civilization, which flourished from the 18th century BC to either 238 BC or the 2nd century in some parts of the island, and to the 6th century in that part of the island known as Barbagia.

 After a period in which the island was ruled by a political and economic alliance between the Nuragic Sardinians and the Phoenicians, parts of it were conquered by Carthage in the late 6th century BC, and by Rome in 238 BC.
 The Roman occupation lasted for 700 years.

 Beginning in the Early Middle Ages, the island was ruled by the Vandals and the Byzantines.
-In practice, the island was disconnected from Byzantium's territorial influence, which allowed the Sardinians to provide themselves with a self-ruling political organization, the four kingdoms known as Judicates.
-The Italian maritime republics of Pisa and Genoa struggled to impose political control over these indigenous kingdoms, but it was the Iberian Crown of Aragon which, in 1324, succeeded in bringing the island under its control, consolidating it into the Kingdom of Sardinia.
+In practice, the island was disconnected from Byzantium's territorial influence, which allowed the Sardinians to provide themselves with a self-ruling political organization, the four kingdoms known as judicates.
+The maritime republics of the Republic of Pisa and the Republic of Genoa struggled to impose political control over these indigenous kingdoms, but it was the Iberian Crown of Aragon which, in 1324, succeeded in bringing the island under its control, consolidating it into the Kingdom of Sardinia.